Download a PDF copy of the Fact sheet on renewal for registered nurses and midwives (405 KB,PDF)

 There may be common elements of work and education applicable to nursing and midwifery that you can submit as evidence when applying for dual registration.

 Across the states and territories, a number of nurses with sole qualifications in the fields of mental health, paediatrics or disability nursing transitioned into the National Scheme with variations in the way this information was published on the national register.

 The NMBA has addressed this issue so now there is consistency in the type of registration held by nurses with similar qualifications who work in these three fields of nursing.
 If you transitioned and this applies to your registration, then you are now registered with general registration with the respective notation of:

 - ‘solely qualified in the area of mental health nursing’

 - ‘solely qualified in the area of paediatric nursing’, or

 This change affects some nurses who hold general registration or general registration with a condition; some internationally qualified nurses; and all nurses with limited registration.
-Further information is available under Endorsements and Notations on the National Board’s website.
+Further information is available under Endorsements and Notations on the NMBA’s website.